Special Weather Statement issued for Eastern Lemhi County, Western Lemhi County by NWS - News Break

 Special Weather Statement issued for Eastern Lemhi County, Western Lemhi County by NWS

-Effective: 2021-06-26 12:00:00 MDT Expires: 2021-06-23 00:30:00 MDT Urgency: Expected Severity: Minor Certainty: Observed Target Area: Eastern Lemhi County; Western Lemhi County SIGNIFICANT WEATHER ADVISORY FOR WEST CENTRAL LEMHI COUNTY UNTIL 1230 AM MDT At 1145 PM MDT, Doppler radar was tracking a strong thunderstorm 21 miles southwest of Salmon, moving northeast at 40 mph.
-Pea size hail, lightning, and winds in excess of 30 mph will be possible with this storm.
-Locations impacted include Salmon, KSMN, Carmen, Leesburg and Cobalt.alerts.weather.gov
+Effective: 2021-06-26 12:00:00 MDT Expires: 2021-06-22 18:15:00 MDT Urgency: Expected Severity: Minor Certainty: Observed Target Area: Eastern Lemhi County; Western Lemhi County SIGNIFICANT WEATHER ADVISORY FOR CENTRAL LEMHI COUNTY UNTIL 615 PM MDT At 551 PM MDT, Doppler radar was tracking a strong thunderstorm 11 miles south of Salmon, moving northeast at 35 mph.
+Pea size hail and winds in excess of 40 mph will be possible with this storm.
+Locations impacted include Salmon, Carmen, Williams Lake and Baker.alerts.weather.gov